LVerhulst4321/PlanZ/Install/INSTALL.md

 - Likely options for SMTP_PORT are "587", "2525", "25", or "465".
 - Options for SMTP_PROTOCOL are "", "SSL", or "TLS".
 Blank/Default is no encryption.

+## 8 - Build and Deploy the React Application

+Follow the [build instructions](../client/README.md) for building the React application.
+The resulting `dist/` directory needs to be deployed to your server.

-## 8 - Backups are a good thing
+## 9 - Backups are a good thing

 If you are changing php and html files, I suggest you fork PlanZ on github and commit your changes to your fork.

-If you care about dbase content, see backup_mysql and clean_backups in the scripts directory.
+If you care about dbase content, see `backup_mysql` and `clean_backups` in the scripts directory.
 You'll want to run them or something similar.